Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Tear-drop Anatomical Breast Implants

-Tear-drop are also known as Anatomical implants.
+Tear-drop implants are also known as Anatomical implants.
 They are designed to follow a contour closer to the natural breast with less volume at the top and more at the base.
-Tear-drop implants result in a more natural look and are recommended for patients wanting a natural sloping appearance mimicking the tear drop shape, more fullness in the lower pole or for those with lower-placed nipples.
+Tear-drop implants result in a more natural look and are recommended for patients wanting a natural sloping appearance mimicking the tear drop shape or a natural breast, more fullness in the lower pole or for those with lower-placed nipples.

 Round Breast Implants

-Round breast implants are usually a popular choice for breast enhancement.
-Round implants are symmetrical and don’t usually cause problems if they rotate.
-Most implants that are described as round actually only have a round outline from the front view.
-They routinely have a flat back to fit against the chest wall and can have various degrees of forward projection.
-Round implants add volume both in the lower part of the breast and higher up on the chest.
-Keep in mind that gravity does affect the implant, and over time they may take on a somewhat teardrop appearance.
+Round implants are symmetrical and don’t result in any visual change if they rotate.
+They only have a round outline from the front view, however.
+They routinely have a flat back which sits against the chest wall, and can have various degrees of forward projection.
+Round implants add volume both in the lower and upper part of the breast.
+Keep in mind that gravity does affect the implant, and over time they may take on a somewhat teardrop or anatomical appearance.

 INTERNAL BRA